MS in Clinical Research

 The Master of Science (MS) in Clinical Research Degree Program at McGovern Medical School is designed for faculty and clinical fellows who wish to receive formal training as they build a career in patient-oriented clinical research.
 We provide a focused, flexible, and affordable program that trains clinical investigators to conduct exemplary quality clinical research and become competitive in seeking research support.
 This is a live-setting degree program that relies heavily on in-person small group class settings; this is not an online or distance-learning program.
 Successful applicants must have the necessary departmental support, including protected time and an established relationship with a research mentor who should have a track record of national funding.

 The MS in Clinical Research is a 36-credit degree program.
 The curriculum is designed to accommodate clinicians’ busy schedules, with courses offered on Wednesday afternoons.
-The degree requires a minimum of 3 years for most students with clinical obligations; the time required for degree completion depends on the amount of time and effort a student devotes to the program.
-Detailed information about policies for McGovern Medical School and the MS Degree Program can be found in the Medical School Catalog (see page 33) and Catalog Addendum.
+For most students with concurrent clinical obligations, the degree requires a minimum of 3 years; the time required for degree completion depends on the amount of time and effort a student devotes to the program.
+Detailed information about policies for McGovern Medical School and the MS Degree Program can be found in the Medical School Catalog (see current McGovern Medical School (MMS) Catalog, p 26-35).

-The MS Degree Program builds on the Clinical Research Curriculum, a 2-year series of courses composed of a weekly 1.5 hour lectures offered on Wednesday evenings.
+All MS degree students must also complete the Clinical Research Curriculum, a 2-year series of introductory courses composed of a weekly lectures offered on Wednesday evenings.
 Successful completion of the Clinical Research Curriculum will yield up to 12 credit hours toward the MS degree credit hour requirements.